regenduft/bestellsystem/MODELL.md

 ## for the ordering:
 #### momentary/ next order per shareholder
-- regulary ordered, exchange, deorderd products
+- regularly module order, exchange, deorderd products
-  - flag order, deorder, exchange
-  - optional expireing date
+  - regularly order of modules (extra vegetables are modules)
-  - if module or sellable, point of next possible change (start + period in weeks )
+    - point of next possible change
+  - regularly deorder
+  - regularly exchange
+    - tuple (product to change form, to change into)
+    - ( expireing date )
-  - week of next order
+    - saldo saved till now -> aprox. week of next order
+    - ( period of ordering if not to complicated)

 - one time products:
   - sepzial products:
-    vegtables, with possible products amount to be enabled for odering bread, with type preference
+    bread, with type preference
-  - not per product
+  - notes per product or order

-ii. multiple week deordering all for vacation, should the flour product sum into saldo?
+ii. multiple week deordering all for vacation, should the bread sum into saldo?
+    If bread isn't orderable reduce amount of bread in weekly basket -1

 ## views needed for the packing and ordering process:
  All overviews need to have a present and past version.